Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Proposed Method: Retrospective Backward Synthesis

 \textbf{Intensified Reward Feedback.} For long-horizon and high-dimensional tasks, a critical factor that affects learning effectiveness is the efficient propagation of the reward signal, which may require a number of steps and affect the learning of intermediate steps.
+The recent OC-GAFN~\citep{pan2023pretraining} approach considers the terminal reward at each step (due to the binary nature of rewards), but may introduce stochasticity of the learning signal particularly in the case of the more challenging graph-structured DAG.
 We propose an efficient technique that intensifies the learning signal, defined as $\mathcal{L}_{\rm GC-GFN} = \left(\log \left[{F_{\theta}(s|y)P_F(s'|s,y,\theta)} \right]- \log\left[{CR(x,y)P_B(s|s',y,\theta)}\right]\right)^2$ for terminal states $s'$, where $C$ is a intensification coefficient to scale the effect of $R(x,y)$.
-The mechanism behind this technique is that a larger value of $C$ indeed amplifies the gradient of $P_B$ by $\log(C\times R(x,y))$ for terminal states (the detailed derivation can be found in Appendix~\ref{sec:scale}).
+The mechanism behind this technique is that a larger value of $C$ indeed amplifies the gradient of $P_B$ by $\log(C R(x,y))$ for terminal states (the detailed derivation can be found in Appendix~\ref{sec:scale}).
 By the intensified reward feedback with a large value of $C$, we effectively strengthen the learning signal propagated backward through the trajectory, enabling more efficient learning and faster convergence in complex environments.

 While our proposed method can effectively improve the training of GC-GFlowNets, it may still face challenges when dealing with extremely large-scale state spaces, e.g., antimicrobial peptides generation~\citep{tb} with $20^{50}$ possible states.
 To further improve its scalability, we propose a hierarchical approach for RBS that decomposes the task into low-level sub-tasks that are easier to complete.
 Detailed descriptions for how we realize hierarchical decomposition for RBS can be found in Appendix~\ref{appendix:subgoal} due to space limitation.